Skip to content

 Let’s not make it easy for attackers to abuse these common techniques.
 Put strong Active Directory security in place.

-Make Active Directory privileged access and security your top security priority, as it should be.
+Following best practices, make Active Directory privileged access and security your top security priority, as it should be.
 Remember, if an attacker gains access to your domain admin accounts, it’s game over.

 A strong Active Directory starts with securing and managing privileged access.